Before you begin

-Can I use Find My Friends on more than one device at a time?
+Use Find My Friends on more than one device

-Yes.
-You can sign in to Find My Friends and use it from any iOS device you own.
-However, only one device can transmit your location to your followers.
+You can sign in to Find My Friends and use it from any iPhone, iPad, iPod touch, or Apple Watch you own.
+However, only one iOS device can transmit your location to your followers.
 You can choose which one to use in Find My Friends:

 - On an iPhone or iPod touch, tap Me, then tap a device under Share My Location From.

-- On an iPad, tap the List button, tap Me, tap Info, then tap a device under Share My Location From.
+- On an iPad, tap List > Me > Info, then tap a device under Share My Location From.

 This choice only appears when you're currently signed in to Find My Friends on multiple devices.

-I accepted a location request from someone.
-Why can't I see their location?
+If you accepted a location request from someone but can't see their location

 If you accept someone's request to follow your location, that person can then see your location.
 If you want to see that person's location, you must invite them, and they must accept your invitation.